 These latency metrics do not include latency that occurs outside of Cloud Spanner, such as network latency and latency within your application layer.
 To measure other types of latency, you can use Stackdriver Monitoring to instrument your application with custom metrics.

-You can view charts of latency metrics in the GCP Console and in the Stackdriver Monitoring console.
+You can view charts of latency metrics in the Cloud Console and in the Stackdriver Monitoring console.
 You can view combined latency metrics that include both reads and writes, or you can view separate metrics for reads and writes.

 Based on the latency of each request, Cloud Spanner groups the requests into percentiles.
 You can view latency metrics for 50th percentile and 99th percentile latency: